Everybunny Has to Eat. Here's a List of Restaurants Serving Easter Brunch in Sioux Falls.

 9:30 AM - 2:00 PM

-Made-to-order omelets, bacon, sausage, potatoes O'brien, pastries, mixed greens, vegetables garlic pesto mashed potatoes, cherry cinnamon cider glazed ham, Tahini chicken, shrimp and cocktail sauce, desserts and much more.
+Made-to-order omelets, bacon, sausage, seasoned potatoes, pastries, mixed greens, vegetables, roasted garlic mashed potatoes, pineapple brown sugar ham, chicken mornay, battered Alaskan pollock, carved prime rib, shrimp and cocktail sauce, and more.

 Granite City